 Work begins on the texts to be studied in 1ere.
 This ensures that students will arrive in September having read some of the literature they will be studying.

 OIB Student Information

-Further information for the 2014-2015 year can be found in this downloadable pdf:
+Further information can be found in this downloadable pdf: